Using Chame

 Handle

-any type is accepted.
-For example, multi-processing implementations that
+a generic parameter, any type is accepted.
+For example, multi-processing

-use message passing might instead prefer to use an integer ID that
+implementations that use message passing might instead prefer to use an

 Similarly, Atom